- How to buy your first index trackers

 Don’t go directly to the fund provider, don’t use a full-service, ‘advice’ dispensing stockbroker, and definitely don’t walk into your local bank with a bag full of used tenners.

-The best discount brokers and fund supermarkets offer the DIY investor:
+The best brokers offer the DIY investor:

 - The cheapest method of buying, selling and holding funds.